Bereshit (parashah): Interpretations related to the curse

+How one should emulate god

 Rabbi Ḥama son of Rabbi Ḥanina taught that Genesis 3:21 demonstrates one of God's attributes that humans should emulate.
 Rabbi Ḥama asked what Deuteronomy 13:5 means in the text, "You shall walk after the Lord your God."
 How can a human being walk after God, when Deuteronomy 4:24 says, "[T]he Lord your God is a devouring fire"?
 Rabbi Ḥama explained that the command to walk after God means to walk after the attributes of God.
 As God clothes the naked—for Genesis 3:21 says, "And the Lord God made for Adam and for his wife coats of skin and clothed them"—so should we also clothe the naked.
 God visited the sick—for Genesis 18:1 says, "And the Lord appeared to him by the oaks of Mamre" (after Abraham was circumcised in Genesis 17:26)—so should we also visit the sick.
 God comforted mourners—for Genesis 25:11 says, "And it came to pass after the death of Abraham, that God blessed Isaac his son"—so should we also comfort mourners.
 God buried the dead—for Deuteronomy 34:6 says, "And He buried him in the valley"—so should we also bury the dead.
-Similarly, the Sifre on Deuteronomy 11:22 taught that to walk in God's ways means to be (in the words of Exodus 34:6) "merciful and gracious."
+Similarly, the Sifre on Deuteronomy 11:22 taught that to walk in God's ways means to be (in the words of Exodus 34:6) "merciful and gracious".